Getting started in research

 Research Toolkit

 If you are an Early Career Pharmacist, Resident, or pharmacy student interested in research and publishing, the best place to start is the Research Toolkit.
 The Research Toolkit is a series of articles coordinated by the SHPA Research Leadership Committee.
-The series is designed to help emerging researchers develop their research and writing skills, providing a solid basis for both conducting and publishing your research.
-Benefiting from the collective insights and experience of SHPA’s most research-passionate members, the Research Toolkit is published in Pharmacy GRIT.
+Benefiting from the collective insights and experience of SHPA’s most research-passionate members, the series is designed to help emerging researchers develop their research and writing skills, providing a solid basis for both conducting and publishing your research.

 With more articles in development, the series currently contains: